ismartcoding/plain-app/README.md

 The ultimate goal is to turn smartphones into personal data and knowledge managers, allowing individuals to more easily exchange knowledge and data with each other through PlainApp.

+## FAQ

+1. Why can't I find Messages or Calls in the Social section on my webpage's Home tab?

+Google Play Store doesn't allow PlainApp to use SMS and Call Permissions.
+You can access these features on versions from F-droid and GitHub.

+2. When connecting my mobile to my PC using HTTPS, a warning appears in the browser saying, "Your connection is not private.
+Attackers may try to steal your information from x.x.x.x (e.g., passwords, messages, or credit cards)."

+The warning is because of a self-signed TLS certificate, and there's no direct way to remove it.
+You can proceed by clicking "Proceed to x.x.x.x (unsafe)."
+Despite the warning, data between the mobile app and web interface is encrypted.

+3. Why screen mirror is not working?

+Try use the latest version of Chrome.

+4. I don't believe this app.

+It's worth mentioning that this is an open-source application.
+If you have doubts, you can either build your own version or choose not to use it.

 ## Support

 If you encounter any issues, feel free to open an issue on GitHub.
 I am always happy to help.
 Please do not give a one-star rating arbitrarily.